Work Environment

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Timber Technologist
+Entry / Progression - Timber Technologist

 As a Timber Technologist you need to have particular skills and competencies so you are typically required to have a relevant qualification.
 These may involve carpentry, engineering, manufacturing & production, and management.